awslabs/data-solutions-framework-on-aws/framework/src/utils/README.md

 - The copy is part of the CDK and CloudFormation deployment process.
 It's using a synchronous CDK Custom Resource running on AWS Lambda.
 - The Lambda function is written in Typescript and copies objects between source and target buckets.
 - The execution role used by the Lambda function is scoped to the least privileges.
 A custom role can be provided.
-- The Lambda can be executed in an Amazon VPC within private subnets.
-By default, it runs outside of any VPC.
+- The Lambda function can be executed in an Amazon VPC within private subnets.
+By default, it runs run inside VPCs owned by the AWS Lambda service.
+- The Lambda function is granted read access on the source bucket and write access on the destination bucket using the execution role policy.
+The construct doesn't grant cross account access.

 ![S3 Data Copy](../../../website/static/img/s3-data-copy.png)